MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 #### [Server Manager](#tab/servermanager)

-Here's how to disable Automatic Reconnect install the DNS Server role using Server Manager from the Windows desktop.
+Here's how to disable Automatic Reconnect using Server Manager from the Windows desktop.

 1. From the Windows desktop, open the **Start** menu, enter the *Server Manager* and select the matching service entry.